 Not satisfied with the taste or the proportions of various seafood gumbos, I created my own.
 With the freshness of The Spice House spices and local seafood, how could it be anything but delicious!

 Submitted by: Mike from Glen Burnie, MD

-Stir in peppers, garlic, onions, celery, salt, black and red pepper.
-Cook for 3-5 minutes until crisp, but tender.
+- Stir in bell pepper, garlic, onions, celery, salt, black pepper and red pepper flakes.
+Cook for 3 to 5 minutes until crisp, but tender.
 Stir often.

-Gradually!! stir in chicken stock.
+- Gradually!! stir in chicken stock.
 Blend it into the roux and vegetables.
-Add can of tomatoes, okra, and all the spices but the filé.
+Add can of tomatoes, okra, and all the remaining spices but the filé.
 Bring to boil.
-Reduce heat, add the andouille, into the pot, already cut into slices, when you cover and simmer. and simmer, covered, for 30 minutes.
+Reduce heat, add the andouille, into the pot, already cut into slices, and simmer, covered, for 30 minutes.

 Now would be a good time to start rice according to directions.

 - Stir in seafood.
 Simmer for 5 minutes more until scallops and shrimp are opaque and firm.
 Stir in filé powder and discard bay leaves.

 - Serve in bowls with a scoop of rice on top.

 • Use fresh seafood. • Take your time on the roux.
 It is the base that all your flavors layer on. • You can use substantially more black or red pepper and thyme. • Filé powder adds that certain authenticity and helps thicken the gumbo.
 Also makes a great garnish on top of the rice in the bowls.